PDob02/School_District_Analysis/README.md

 ###### How does replacing the ninth-grade scores affect the following:
 ###### Math and reading scores by grade:
-Reading Scores:
+This is one of the more significant findings since NaN will show up for 9th graders at Thomas High School Reading Scores:
 ![This is an image](https://github.com/PDob02/School_District_Analysis/blob/main/Resources/Reading%20Scores%20by%20Grade.png) Math Scores: